drodriguezSRL/ORBSLAM3_implementation/HOW.md

 ### Install a fresh Ubuntu 20.04

-I'm going to run Ubuntu on [Windows Subsytem for Linux (WSL)](https://documentation.ubuntu.com/wsl/en/latest/) instead than on a virtual machine like VMware Workstation.
+I ran Ubuntu on [Windows Subsytem for Linux (WSL)](https://documentation.ubuntu.com/wsl/en/latest/) instead than on a virtual machine like VMware Workstation.

 WSL enables us to run a GNU/Linux environment on Windows.
 Once installed, Ubuntu can be used as a terminal interface on Windows and can launch any linux-native applications.

-If you don't have the latest WSL install you can run in the command line as administrator the following:
+If you don't have the latest WSL install you can run the following in the command line as administrator:

 ```
 wsl --install